parevalo/measures_collector/installation.md

 # Step 3: Create a conda environment

 Locate the newly created folder and the requirements.yml file.
-Then create a new conda environment specifying the name you want (e.g. tst_online).
+Then create a new conda environment specifying the name you want (e.g. tstools_online).

-`conda env create -n tst_online -f requirements.yml`
+`conda env create -n tstools_online -f requirements.yml`

 The newly created environment will contain all the requirements, including the Google Earth Engine (GEE) API and its dependencies.